hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 have set up your personal HTTPS tokens correctly as instructed [here](https://happygitwithr.com/https-pat.html).

-Now we can set up an R Project that is connected to our Git repor and start coding!
+Now we can set up an R Project that is connected to our Git repo and start coding!

 ## 3. R Projects